alex-goncharov/muutep/README.md

 # muutep

-A test assignment given by a company that is in search for for a seasoned devops.
+A test assignment given by a company that is in search for a seasoned devops.

 ## Tasks